 But it’s not the book that’s important, it’s the back story.
 The pride and emotion-driven feud between Henry Ford II and Enzo Ferrari, that relationship is built up and delivered beautifully as is the core ‘bromance’ between Carroll Shelby and Ken Miles both played well by (respectively) Matt Damon and Christian Bale.
-Get beyond Bale’s shakey British accent and there are a pair of performances to savour, the flawed brilliance of Miles delivered in convincingly strong fashion, and Shelby’s famously dismissive of authority bent showing through too.
+Get beyond Bale’s shakey British accent (particularly strange bearing in mind that he IS British!) and there are a pair of performances to savour, the flawed brilliance of Miles delivered in convincingly strong fashion, and Shelby’s famously dismissive of authority bent showing through too.

 The set dressing, for the most part, is superb, and the capturing of the cars on track equally good, though the need to entertain, and at times to shock, sees reality rather enhanced at times.

 ‘Driven’ this is not, and it isn’t ‘Le Mans’ either, the former film an utter disgrace of a movie, the latter beautiful, iconic, but truly a work that appeals only to those who are already enthusiasts.

 This is a different kettle of fish entirely, a film that is crafted to tell a multi-layered story through both dialogue, and action and it is all the better for it.